Bakersfield Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-There is little doubt about how popular ridesharing services are all over the United States.
+These figures reflect the increasing reliance on rideshare platforms across the United States.
 Bakersfield is certainly no exception, as many residents often need rides to get to nearby Los Angeles or even to multiple local attractions.
 The unfortunate reality about ridesharing services such as Uber is that the motor vehicles used to transport people are no different from any other cars on the road, and accidents remain common.

 Settlement in a bicycle versus taxi cab company accident; client suffered lower leg injuries– JUDD ROSS ALLEN